 “Rachel Harvey, BBC News, Bangkok

 Before I give you my take on this, I would also like to show you this video and explain why I think like I do.
 When the war broke out in Iraq the star correspondent for CNN was Christiane Amanpour.
 The commercials for her stories were very dramatic and showed her running through the trenches as though she was ducking gunfire.
-I cannot find that exact video but I have found this one which appropriately gives the same sort of feeling.

 The reason it bothers me is that it is packaged as entertainment for the West.
 I understand that it is very important to get the story and inform the world about the atrocities happening and in that regard I am willing to give full and proper credit.
 But for some reason, all the dramatics rubbed me the wrong way as though they were using war for entertainment and to make a profit.

 I have never met Ms. Amanpour and she may even be a wonderful lady.
 It is also apparent that she is a very good reporter.
 However, I just cannot get past this “entertainment” aspect which really turns me off.

 With regard to Rachel Harvey and her report, perhaps the CNN dramatics have permanently tainted my views on these types of correspondents.
 In her opening line I get the sense that she is positioning herself as very brave to be in the midst of the conflict.
 I also am sure that if the situation should deteriorate she will be the first one to ask for police help saying “she is a Western correspondent and should not be touched” while the people around her are beaten down.